 It’s 2:58 a.m.

-I read the story and He unveils the truth about the very middle of the story.
+As I read, He unveils the truth about the very middle of the story.
 “I will put breath into you and make you live again.
 I will put flesh and muscles on you and cover you with skin.
-I will put breath into you, and you will come to life.
+I will put new breath into you, and you will come to life.
 Then you will know that I am the Lord.’”

 Like the moment you hold your squirmy newborn and breathe in her scent.

-The moment after you say I DO to the man of your dreams.
+The moment you say I DO to the man of your dreams.